The Center for Ethics in Society collaborates with the Office of the President to host the Tanner Lectures on Human Values at Stanford.

 Appointment as a Tanner lecturer is in recognition for uncommon achievement and outstanding abilities in the field of human values.
 The lecturers themselves come from the fields of philosophy, religion, the humanities, sciences, creative arts and learned professions — or from leadership in public or private affairs.
 The lectureships are international and intercultural and transcend ethnic, national, religious and ideological distinctions.
-Past Tanner lecturers at Stanford include: Andrew Bacevich, Danielle Allen, Jared Diamond, Dorothy Allison, Paul Krugman, Mary Robinson, Harry Frankfurt, Avishai Margalit, David Brion Davis and Glenn Loury.
+Past Tanner lecturers at Stanford include: Seth Lazar, Andrew Bacevich, Danielle Allen, Jared Diamond, Dorothy Allison, Paul Krugman, Mary Robinson, Harry Frankfurt, Avishai Margalit, David Brion Davis and Glenn Loury.

 2023-2024 Tanner Lectures: Stereotypes, Race, and Resistance: A Political Ethics of Belief